Best AI Coding IDEs & Tools 2026: Ranked for Real Developer Workflows

 Cline

 Cline is the only major AI coding tool that is fully open-source and model-agnostic.
-You install it free as a VS Code extension and bring your own API keys — Anthropic, OpenAI, Google Gemini, AWS Bedrock, DeepSeek, or 25+ other providers.
+You install it free as a VS Code extension and bring your own API keys — Anthropic, OpenAI, Google Gemini, AWS Bedrock, DeepSeek, or local models via Ollama/LM Studio.
 The Plan/Act workflow is its standout safety feature: Plan mode reads and reasons about your codebase without making any changes; Act mode then executes with per-step approval — preventing the "AI rewrote half my project" failure mode common with less cautious agents.
-Cost depends entirely on inference usage — light users pay $5–15/month; heavy users $30–100+.
-Best suited to developers who want maximum control and no vendor lock-in.
+Cost depends entirely on which model you use and how much you run it — there is no fixed monthly rate.
+Best suited to developers who want maximum control, model flexibility, and no vendor lock-in.

 Strengths